 Miscellaneous (Atypical) Antidepressants

 Both long-acting and short-acting barbiturates may be encountered.
-The long-acting group includes phenobarbital, mephobarbital, and primadone—all commonly used as anticonvulsants or sedatives.
+The long-acting group includes phenobarbital, mephobarbital, and primidone—all commonly used as anticonvulsants or sedatives.
 The short-acting (butabarbital, pentobarbital, secobarbital) and ultra short-acting (thiamylal and thiopental) barbiturates are used mainly for induction of anesthesia and seizure control.
 All are readily absorbed from the gut and have extensive liver metabolism; metabolites are primarily excreted via the kidneys.
 The onset of clinical signs varies from 15 min to several hours, and duration can be up to several days for the long-acting class.
 The most common signs are sedation, ataxia, respiratory depression, coma, loss of reflexes, hypotension, and hypothermia.

 The most commonly used phenothiazines in veterinary medicine are acepromazine, chlorpromazine, and promazine.
-In domestic animals, they are used as tranquilizers, preanesthetic agents, antiemetics, and for the treatment of CNS agitation following specific drug overdoses (amphetamines, cocaine).
+In domestic animals, they are used as tranquilizers, preanesthetic agents, antiemetics, and for treatment of CNS agitation after specific drug overdoses (amphetamines, cocaine).
 The most common signs of overdose are sedation, weakness, ataxia, collapse, behavioral changes, hypothermia, hypotension, tachycardia, and bradycardia.

-Last full review/revision March 2012 by Safdar A. Khan, DVM, MS, PhD, DABVT
+Last full review/revision August 2014 by Safdar A. Khan, DVM, MS, PhD, DABVT